 While you might be bummed to hear this at first, Tutera really believes guests should stay put, and you can bring the "after-party" to the party.
 "I want guests to stay in one location, and keep the energy escalating and flowing," he explains.
 The wedding is the main event, so why risk losing the party vibes with a venue change?
 Tutera suggests couples can, "create movement and energy in one environment with lighting, entertainment, opening up a different bar or dessert station, etc." We love this idea — the more "wedding time" the better!

-Modern & Industrial Vibes
+Keep the Modern & Industrial Vibes

 Tutera forecasts a mix of metallics and whites to top the palette charts of 2017/2018, but forget the golds and shiny silvers.
 Softer, brushed metallic popping from bright white accents are a color combo made in heaven, and will totally help to achieve those "contemporary yet city hip vibes" that will be so on-trend.
 Combine this color palate with industrial and modern touches for a fashionable yet classy look.